Top 8 Tips for Streamlining Client Communication

 When you communicate with clients using jargon and technical terms, there’s a good chance they will not understand you.

-Sure, using jargon will make you sound more professional and knowledgeable, but consider it from client's perspective.
+Sure, using jargon will make you sound more professional and knowledgeable, but consider it from the client’s perspective.

 To them, you may sound like you are just trying to hide your incompetence by using technical words.